Brunocds/cleaning-robot/README.md

 COM_SetDefaultNXT(h);
 ~~~

-These two lines makes the connection of the MatLab with NXT via bluetooth, to understand more about how it works you can check [here](https://www.mindstorms.rwth-aachen.de/documents/downloads/doc/version-2.00/help/COM_OpenNXT.html), briefly explaining in order to do the bluetooth connection it's necessary to have a _bluetooth.ini_ file, that contains some parameters.
+These two lines makes the connection of the MatLab with NXT via bluetooth, to understand more about how it works you can check [here](https://www.mindstorms.rwth-aachen.de/documents/downloads/doc/version-2.00/help/COM_OpenNXT.html), but briefly explaining in order to do the bluetooth connection it's necessary to have a _bluetooth.ini_ file, that contains some parameters.
 The _bluetooth.ini_ file I used contains the following parameters:

 >[Bluetooth]
 >